Jhgomez/sopes1/Lab/notes.md

 1. Follow [this instructions](https://learn.microsoft.com/en-us/community/content/wsl-user-msft-kernel-v6) to compile and set custom kernel, required for WSL2

-2. Create the code, it will be a C module, and the Makefile, Make is a build and automation tool basically.
+2. Create the code to build ram module, it will be a C module, and the Makefile, Make is a build and automation tool basically.

-3. I'm using Ubuntu in WSL2, so if needed do `sudo apt install make`.
+3. Build the module executable.
+I'm using Ubuntu in WSL2, so if needed do `sudo apt install make`.
 Make sure you're in the directory that contains both and run `make all` in he CLI.
 This will produce a "ram.ko" file

 4. Install/load the module with `insmod ram.ko`

 5. Check messages with command `dmseg` that way you'll see the log message we printed in our module

-6. Test the module do `cd /proc/` and then `ls` you should see "ram" now do a `cat ram` this will trigger all its functionallity
+6. Test the module do `cd /proc/` and then `ls` you should see "ram" now do a `cat ram` this will trigger all its functionality

+7. Create the code to build CPU module, it will be a C module, and the Makefile, Make is a build and automation tool basically.

+8. Build the module executable.
+Make sure you're in the directory that contains both and run `make all` in he CLI.
+This will produce a "cpu.ko" file

+9. Install/load the module with `insmod cpu.ko`

+10. Check messages with command `dmseg` that way you'll see the log message we printed in our module

+11. Test the module do `cd /proc/` and then `ls` you should see "cpu" now do a `cat cpu` this will trigger all its functionality